 to over-reporting.
 In recall decay, respondents forget details of events or forget events entirely.
 The length of the recall period is arguably the most important driver of recall decay.
 As the recall length increases, recall decay occurs, and respondents no longer carry the requested information in memory, they turn to reconstruction strategies (Moore et al., 2000).
-Common reconstruction strategies include basing the response on typical behavior or average circumstances, which may lead to reporting error; whether it is nonrandom depends on the type of reconstruction is also associated with rounding of quantities, which is common in all domains of subjective reporting (Roberts and Brewer, 2001) and for agriculture has been documented for instance with respect to land area measurement by Carletto et al. (2011).
+Common reconstruction strategies include basing the response on typical behavior or average circumstances, which may lead to reporting error; whether it is nonrandom depends on the type of reconstruction strategy and may be related to respondent characteristics, such as cognitive ability and education.
+Reconstruction is also associated with rounding of quantities, which is common in all domains of subjective reporting (Roberts and Brewer, 2001) and for agriculture has been documented for instance with respect to land area measurement by Carletto et al. (2011).
 Finally, the salience of events is thought to counteract recall decay as respondents are able to recall salient events more easily, though some research has found salience being associated with over-estimation (see discussion in Bound et al., 2001).